 It is important the members of the Council gain an understanding of the full range of services and programs provided by the organization.
-As new members join the City Council the City Administrator will arrange for staff to provide invitations for members to tour facilities and meet with staff.
+As new members join the City Council the City Staff will arrange to provide invitations for members to tour facilities and meet with staff.
+City staff will also coordinate any paperwork and/or mandatory training that a new member of the Council needs to complete pursuant to office policies and the law.
 At any time, if there are facilities or programs about which Council members would like more information, arrangements will be made to increase Council member's awareness and understanding of these operations.